Netmagik developed a modern, user-friendly website for the University of Central Florida Research Lab.

 Complex Adaptive Systems Research Laboratory needed to update its site to help better communicate the capabilities of their program to users and potential customers.

 Netmagik developed a color scheme to match UCF main colors, organized beautiful image directory to highlight website sections.
-Custom post types and custom fields were used for Themes and Projects section, Publications, People Profiles.
+Custom post types and custom fields were used for Themes and Projects section, Publications, Faculty Profiles.
 Netmagik developed customized archive pages for Research Themes, Projects, Publications, People, and News/Events.
 Creative additions were integrated, such as animated text, transitions, gradients, and row separators.

 Since a team of graduate students will be assisting in future updates, the user interface was designed to make it simple to add/update research papers, people profiles and news articles.